dhopp1/llarga/README.md

 - Database credentials are stored in `metadata/db_creds.csv`
 - For backing up, if you have `dump_on_exit` set to `1` in the `metadata/db_creds.csv` file, a database dump will be created each time a user exits the application in `corpora/vector_db_dump.sql`
 - If you want to recreate the vector database in another place, for instance for running the application on a different computer, copy the entire `corpora/` directory to the new application and set `restore_db` to `1` in the `metadata/db_creds.csv` file.
-- In `metadata/db_creds.csv`, in the `corpora_location` column, put the directory of your streamlit app and its `corpora/` directory.
-This is for management of the corpus metadata files, which use absolute paths because of the `nlp_pipeline` library

 ## Example image
 ![Example image](metadata/example_screen.png)